Run A Service-Based Business? Make Sure Your POS System Has These 3 Features

 - Email marketing.
 Email marketing is a great way to maintain a relationship with your customers.
 Check to see if your potential POS supports automatic emailing and if emails can be sent to a targeted audience.
 You want to be able to easily send coupons and promotions to the applicable audience.

 - Loyalty program.
 Loyalty programs reward returning customers and provide them an incentive to keep doing business with you.
-There are several different types of loyalty programs, which you can read about in more detail here.

 As you can see, a service-based business comes with challenges and unique needs.
 A POS that address these needs is not just useful — it’s essential.
 You’ll want a scheduling system that is organized and effectively synchronized between your employees and your customers.
 POS software that encourages appointments is also invaluable to service-based demands.
 If customers don’t show up, you haven’t made a sale.
 Finally, because it is so important to have great personal interactions with customers, software that keeps track of each customer and makes use of effective marketing strategies can be a fantastic service solution.